Adam-Alive/name-the-flag-game/TESTING.md

 If you have multiple CSS files, then individual [validation by input](https://jigsaw.w3.org/css-validator/#validate_by_input) is recommended for the additional CSS files.

-**IMPORTANT**: Third-Party tools

-If you're using extras like Bootstrap, Materialize, Font Awesome, then sometimes the validator will attempt to also validate this code, even if it's not part of your own actual code.
-You are not required to validate the external libraries or frameworks!

 Sample CSS code validation documentation (tables are extremely helpful!):

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑